apify/apify-docs/content/academy/apify_platform/publishing_actors_on_apify_store/publishing_your_actor.md

 ---
 title: Publishing your actor
-description: Prepare your actor for Apify Store with a description and README file and learn how to make your actor available to the public.
+description: Prepare your actor for the Apify Store with a description and README file and learn how to make your actor available to the public.
 menuWeight: 1
 paths:
   - apify-platform/publishing-actors-on-apify-store/publishing-your-actor